Indian archbishop urges Catholics to pray for democracy

 - MH370 experts think they've finally solved the mystery of the doomed Malaysia Airlines flight

+Christians make up just 2 percent of India’s population, which is overwhelmingly Hindu but has a sizable Muslim minority.

-Attacks on minorities have risen since the Hindu nationalist Bharatiya Janata Party, and Prime Minister Narendra Modi, came to power in 2014.
+Church leaders normally avoid getting too deeply involved in politics, but attacks on minorities have risen since the Hindu nationalist Bharatiya Janata Party, and Prime Minister Narendra Modi, came to power in a landslide election victory in 2014.

+Modi and his party are hoping for re-election in the 2019 vote.